Soufflé: Variations

 There are a number of both savory and sweet soufflé flavor variations.
 Savory soufflés often include cheese, and vegetables such as spinach, carrot and herbs, and may sometimes incorporate poultry, bacon, ham, or seafood for a more substantial dish.
 Sweet soufflés may be based on a chocolate or fruit sauce (lemon or raspberry, for example) and are often served with a dusting of powdered sugar.
 Frugal recipes sometimes emphasize the possibilities for making soufflés from leftovers.

 A soufflé may be served alone, with ice cream, fruit, or a sauce.

 Apple soufflé is made by lining a cake tin with pureed rice boiled in sweetened milk and baking it until it sets.
 The rice "border" is filled with thickened apple marmalade and whipped egg whites and baked until it rises.

+Soufflé Rothschild

+Soufflé Rothschild is a sweet soufflé created by Marie-Antoine Carême.
+The dish was named for James Mayer de Rothschild.
+The original recipe included candied fruit that had been macerated in Danziger Goldwasser before the dish was cooked; later recipes replace Goldwasser with kirsch, cognac or Grand Marnier.